Wintersun: 2006–2017: Time I

-2017–present: The Forest Seasons and lineup changes
+2017–2023: The Forest Seasons and lineup changes

 On 4 January 2017, the band announced on their Facebook page that the recording for their third studio album was completed and that it would be released later that same year.
 The album is not going to be "Time II", but rather a new project.

 On 11 January 2017 the band announced the name of their third studio album, The Forest Seasons.
-On 1 March the band started a crowdsourcing campaign on the Indiegogo platform, the first of three projected campaigns, aiming to raise funds for their own studio.
+On 1 March the band started a crowdfunding campaign on the Indiegogo platform, the first of three projected campaigns, aiming to raise funds for their own studio.
 The first campaign was successful, surpassing the minimum objective of 150,000 euro in a single day, and raising 464,330 euro in total.

 On 17 August 2017, the band posted their future tour dates and notified fans that drummer, Kai Hahto, is still recovering from hand injuries and cannot tour.
 Hahto will be continuing his tour with Nightwish.
 Wintersun announced its new session drummer will be Rolf Pilve of Stratovarius.

 On 15 July 2019, Hahto was announced as Nightwish's permanent drummer following Jukka Nevalainen's decision not to return to the band.

 On 28 May 2021, Jukka Koskinen was revealed as Nightwish's session bass player for their world tour in 2021 and 2022.
 Koskinen was announced to have joined Nightwish as a full-time member on 21 August 2022.

-On 4 May 2022, it was announced session guitarist Asim Searah had departed the band.
+On 4 May 2022, it was announced that session guitarist Asim Searah had departed the band.

+On 28 November 2023, Teemu Mäntysaari was announced as a full member of Megadeth following the departure of Kiko Loureiro.

+2024–present: Time II

+On 12 January 2024, Wintersun announced on its social media that Time II is "100%" complete.
+Three days later, on 15 January 2024, the band announced that "the album release will happen in the late summer of 2024, the latest early fall" and a second crowdfunding campaign was also announced.
+On 9 February, the band revealed the track list and cover art for Time II.
+The band released Time II on 30 August.
+The band also released a 12-disc boxset entitled the Time Package, containing alternate versions of tracks from Time II and The Forest Seasons, as well as five albums of early demo tracks for a planned four-album series.